CraftAcademyLabs/coach-guides/weeks/week_8_9.md

   - [ ] Teams onboard new members - No coach support

 - **Thursday:**
-  - [ ] Morning: File attachements (Active Storage or Paperclip on local file system) - Thomas and Faraz
+  - [ ] Morning: File attachements (Active Storage ~~or Paperclip on local file system~~) - Thomas and Faraz
-  - [ ] Afternoon: File attachements using Cloud storage (AWS S3) - Thomas and Faraz
+  - [ ] Afternoon: File attachements using Cloud storage (AWS S3, Use Encrypted Credentials Rails 5.2) - Thomas and Faraz

 - **Friday:**
   - [ ] Morning: Software Craftsmanship talk - Thomas and Faraz